isomerpages/enterprisesg-cpso/pages/2c-safety-tips-on-washing-machines-and-tumble-dryers.md

 Follow these safety tips to help ensure that the washing machine and clothes dryer do not pose any safety hazards.

 **Before purchase**
-* Look out for the SAFETY Mark when purchasing washing machines and check that the registration number is valid by entering either the model number or the 8-digit registration number into the [Register of Registered Controlled Goods.](https://cpsa.enterprisesg.gov.sg/totalagility/forms/custom/publicsite/login.html){:target="_blank"}
+* Look out for the SAFETY Mark when purchasing washing machines and check that the registration number is valid by entering either the model number or the 8-digit registration number into the [Register of Registered Controlled Goods.]([RegisterOfRegisteredControlledGoods (cpsaplus.gov.sg)](https://www.cpsaplus.gov.sg/Homepage/RegisterOfRegisteredControlledGoods)){:target="_blank"}
 * Prevent overloading of the washer or dryer by buying one that caters to your family’s laundry capacity.
 * Ensure that the plugs supplied are suitable for local use.
 * Ensure that qualified personnel carry out the installation of the washer or dryer.